gear-genomics/dicey/README.md

 ## Graphical user interface

 You can search primers interactively using our web application [silica](https://www.gear-genomics.com/silica/).
+The padlock probe design also has a companion web application called [padlock](https://www.gear-genomics.com/padlock/).
+Both tools are hosted on [www.gear-genomics.com](https://www.gear-genomics.com/).

 ## FAQ